RajashekarRaju/student-layout-challenge/README.md

 # student-layout-challenge

-Import this repository as a templete into your android studio.
+Import this repository as a template into your android studio.

 You can refer to preview images in drawable folder -> res/drawable/.

 Only make use of ConstraintLayout.
+Find layout horizontal_line.xml to copy the view line into your layouts.

 Once you complete building the two layouts commit those changes to the repository.